univention/ucsschool-id-connector/docs/admin.rst

 1. An *LDAP server* containing user data.
-2. A process on the data source UCS server, receiving user creation/modification/deletion events from the LDAP server and relaying them to multiple recipients via HTTP.
-   Henceforth called the  |iIDCS|.
+2. A process on the data source UCS server, receiving user creation/modification/deletion events from the LDAP server and relaying them to multiple recipients via HTTP, called the  |iIDCS|.
-3. A process on the data source UCS server to monitor and configure the |UAS| ID Connector service, henceforth called the  |iIDCH|.
+3. A process on the data source UCS server to monitor and configure the |UAS| ID Connector service, called the  |iIDCH|.
 4. Multiple recipients of the directory data relayed by the
    |iIDCS|.
    They run a HTTP-API service, that the